mapbox/mapbox-gl-native/platform/ios/docs/guides/Migrating to Expressions.md

 # Migrating from Style Functions to Expressions

 [Runtime Styling](runtime-styling.html) enables you to modify every aspect of the map’s appearance dynamically as a user interacts with your application.
-Users can specify in advance how a layout or paint attribute will vary as the zoom level changes or how the appearance of individual features vary based on metadata provided by a content source.
+Developers can specify in advance how a layout or paint attribute will vary as the zoom level changes or how the appearance of individual features vary based on metadata provided by a content source.

 With Maps SDK for iOS v4.0.0 and for macOS v0.7.0, style functions have been replaced with expressions.
-These provide even more tools for users who want to style their maps dynamically.
-This guide outlines some tips for migrating from style functions to expressions, and offers an overview of some things that users can do with expressions.
+These provide even more tools for developers who want to style their maps dynamically.
+This guide outlines some tips for migrating from style functions to expressions, and offers an overview of some things that developers can do with expressions.

 An expression is represented at runtime by the `NSExpression` class.
 Expressions can be used to style paint and layout properties based on zoom level, data attributes, or a combination of the two.

 A constant expression can also be assigned to a style property.
 For example, the opacity of a fill style layer can be set to a constant value between 0 and 1.

 The documentation for each individual style layer property notes which non-constant expressions are enabled for that property.
 Style functions supported four interpolation modes: exponential, interval, categorical, and identity.

-This guide uses earthquake data from the [U.S. Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php.
+This guide uses earthquake data from the [U.S. Geological Survey](https://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php).
 Under each interpolation mode, the style function implementation will be shown, followed by the current syntax.

 For more information about how to work with GeoJSON data in our iOS SDK, please see our [working with GeoJSON data](working-with-geojson-data.html) guide.
 To learn more about supported expressions, see our ["Predicates and Expressions"](predicates-and-expressions.html) guide.
 The "Predicates and Expressions" guide also outlines Mapbox custom functions that can be used to dynamically style a map.

-Mapbox supports some convenience methods that can be used in the place of format string syntax.

 ## Stops
 Stops are dictionary keys that are associated with layer attribute values.
 Constant values no longer need to be wrapped as style values when they are values in a stops dictionary.

-Style Function Syntax:
+### Style function syntax:
 ```
 let stops = [
     0: MGLStyleValue<UIColor>(rawValue: .yellow),